apache/mxnet/tools/caffe_translator/README.md

 # CaffeTranslator
-CaffeTranslator is a source code translator that translates Caffe training/validation prototxt into MXNet Python code.
+CaffeTranslator is a source code translator that translates Caffe code into MXNet Python code.
+Note that this is different from the Caffe to MXNet model converted which is available [here](https://github.com/apache/incubator-mxnet/tree/master/tools/caffe_converter).

+CaffeTranslator takes the training/validation prototxt (example) and solver prototxt (example) for a Caffe model as input and produces MXNet Python code (example) that builds and trains the same network specified in the prototxt.

-# Prerequisites
+### Prerequisites
 **To translate code:**
 1. JDK